 In joy and humility let us pray to the creator of the universe, saying, “Lord, hear our prayer.”

-That the peace proclaimed by angles in the shepherd’s field might be realized on every field of war and on every street of violence, let us pray to the Lord.
+That the peace proclaimed by angels in the shepherd’s field might be realized on every field of war and on every street of violence, let us pray to the Lord.

 Lord, hear our prayer.